openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/hierarhical_classification.rst

     }
   ]

-To use OTX with this format is required to pass annotations files paths and images dataset root paths directly to CLI command:
+To use OTX with this format is required to pass annotations files paths and images dataset root paths directly to the CLI command:

 .. code-block::